Get to Know the Memes of the Alt-Right and Never Miss a Dog-Whistle Again

 Another one that's been covered to death so we needn't spend too much time on it.
 Trump supporters have long called those they disagree with "cucks," because wanting everyone to have access to healthcare is apparently akin to letting a stranger fuck your wife.

 The white-supremacy twist on this oldie but goodie is the additional fear mongering of the cuckoldry being carried out by a person of color.
 Louis CK became 4chan's public enemy #1 target for race-based cuck meming in 2014 by daring to have stand-up material that broached the subject of white privilege.

 Be careful about accurately judging intent and seriousness if you hear someone use "cuck" these days.
-As "normies" gained familiarity with "cuck" as an alt-right insult, the term began its toothless third stage of life as lefties playfully and sarcastically insult each other with it à la the "thanks, Obama" meme.
+As "normies" gained familiarity with "cuck" as an alt-right insult, the term began its toothless third stage of life as lefties playfully and sarcastically insult one another with it à la the "thanks, Obama" meme.

 As with Pepe, the window is rapidly closing on claiming innocence when using the phrase.

-Borrowing the crescent moon 80s McDonald's ad character, Mac Tonight, white supremacists co-opted this wholesome fast food mascot (ironically based off of black music icon, Ray Charles) as a face for text-to-speech rap song "parodies" (that aren't worth linking to) which explicitly describe myriad gruesome scenes of murdering black people, while dredging up every epithet you can think of.
+Borrowing the crescent moon 80s McDonald's ad character, Mac Tonight, white supremacists co-opted this wholesome fast-food mascot (ironically based off of black music icon, Ray Charles) as a face for text-to-speech rap song "parodies" (that aren't worth linking to) that explicitly describe myriad gruesome scenes of murdering black people, while dredging up every epithet you can think of.
 It's like if Stephen Hawking's computer and Weird Al had a really racist child that had an internet connection but no creative talent.

 This is just a meme meant to get a rise out of you, of course.
 There's no true animus there, right?